 In reality, he either spent the money on his lavish lifestyle or ploughed it into various other projects – all of which were haemorrhaging money.

-Clay is said to have personally made almost £5m from the scam.
+Clay is said to have personally made almost £5 million from the scam.

 He and his partner Kathryn Clark, 53, used marketing company Arck LLP to push unregulated financial products on individuals and IFAs.

-Judge Nicholas Loraine-Smith ordered that if the funds weren’t paid back in full within the next three months he would face an added three years behind bars.
+Judge Nicholas Loraine-Smith ordered that if the funds aren’t paid back in full within the next three months he will face an added three years behind bars.

 Arck took £47.5m between 2006 and 2011 – which Clay either used to fund his spending habit or his doomed business ventures.